- Discover the iconic landscapes and desert-adapted wildlife of Namibia

 Please check with us before purchasing your airline tickets to ensure your trip has the necessary minimum number of participants required to operate.

 Namibia has a semi-desert climate with typically hot days and cool nights throughout most of the year.
 Our departures are timed to coincide with the Namibian winter when rainfall is minimal and temperatures are more moderate.
 These months are also peak months for game viewing in Etosha's waterholes.
-Average daytime temperatures in July-September are in the 70s and 80s with nighttime temperatures in the 40s (possibly dropping into the 30s on occasion).
-Humidity is generally quite low in most regions of the country.
-Although midday temperatures are always warm, early mornings and evenings can be quite cool and participants should plan on following the recommendations on our Gear List and packing some warm clothing.
+Average daytime temperatures in July-October are in the 70s and 80s (occasionally a bit warmer in October) with nighttime temperatures in the 40s.
+Humidity is generally very low in most regions of the country.
+Although midday temperatures are always warm, early mornings and evenings can be quite cool and participants should plan on following the recommendations on our Gear List and packing some warm clothing, particularly for our camping nights in the NamibRand.

 This trip is rated Easy Active .
-A number of itinerary days include 1-4 hours of muscle-powered activity including hiking on sand dunes and over mountainous terrain with elevation gains of up to 1,200' and non-technical mountain biking on a combination of sandy and rocky terrain.
-The safari portion of the itinerary is not physically demanding but includes some travel over potentially rough terrain.
+At least four days will include 1-7 hours of hiking on sand dunes and over mountainous terrain with elevation gains of up to 1,000'.
+The safari portion of the itinerary is not physically demanding but includes some vehicle travel over potentially rough terrain.
 The majority of the trip takes place in extremely remote locations.
 This trip is perfectly suited for active people in good health with a spirit of adventure and an interest in learning more about the natural world.

 If you are traveling alone and specifically request single accommodations, you will be asked to pay the single supplement fee.
 There is no single supplement fee for those willing to share accommodations, and we will assign you a roommate of the same gender if possible.
 Please be advised that there are a limited number of single accommodations available.General Information